When you think of summer, you think of barbecues, warm days by the pool, and Fourth of July fireworks.

-Nothing says summer like the Fourth of July.
-Whether you’re firing up the grill, heading out of town, or just want to see something new and sparkly in the night sky, we’ve got the celebrations that go far beyond pyrotechnics that you don’t want to miss.
+Whether you’re firing up the grill, heading out of town, or just want to see something new and sparkly in the night sky, we’ve got the celebrations that go far beyond pyrotechnics that are close to home or a short drive away.

-If you’re looking to beat the heat during the day on the 4th, then you have to know about this INDOOR event.
+If you’re looking to beat the heat during the day on the 4th, then you have to know about this indoor and outdoor event.
 The annual star-spangled science celebration features educational shows, entertainment, indoor fireworks in the planetarium, face painting, food vendors and more.

 WHERE: Boonshoft Museum of Discovery, 2600 Deweese Pkwy., Dayton